NCAA Transfer Portal: Top 10 college basketball players currently expected to enter

 More than 170 Division I players have matriculated into On3’s transfer portal rankings, and based on previous years, that will be just the tip of the iceberg.
 More than 2,300 players entered last season.
 And although it’s early, some talented names from across high-major, mid-major and low-major hoops are already among those on the move.

-On3 takes an early look at the top 10 available players who are expected to hit the portal when it opens on April 7:
+On3 takes an early look at the top 10 available players who are expected to hit the portal when it opens on April 7, according to the On3 Industry Transfer Portal Rankings:

 Murauskas instantly became the top player expected to hit the portal when it was reported by DraftExpress on Tuesday.
 He was an All-West Coast Conference selection this past season at Saint Mary’s, helping lead the program back to the NCAA Tournament.
 He averaged 18.4 points, 7.7 rebounds and 2.1 assists per game, shooting 48% from the field, 33% from beyond the arc and connecting on 84% of his free throw attempts